AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/celestial/giant-elk-xmm.md

 "languages": "Celestial; understands Common, Elvish, and Sylvan but can't speak them" "cr": "2"
 "actions":
 - "desc": "Melee Attack Roll: +6, reach 10 ft.
-Hit: 11 (2d6 + 4) Bludgeoning\
+Hit: 11 (2d6 + 4) Bludgeoning damage\
-    \ damage plus 5 (2d4) Radiant damage.
-If the target is a Huge or smaller creature\
+    \ plus 5 (2d4) Radiant damage.
+If the target is a Huge or smaller creature and\
-    \ and the elk moved 20+ feet straight toward it immediately before the hit, the\
+    \ the elk moved 20+ feet straight toward it immediately before the hit, the target\
-    \ target takes an extra 5 (2d4) Bludgeoning damage and has the [Prone](3-Mechanics/CLI/rules/conditions.md#Prone)\
+    \ takes an extra 5 (2d4) Bludgeoning damage and has the [Prone](/3-Mechanics/CLI/conditions.md#Prone)\
     \ condition."
   "name": "Ram"
 "source":
 - "XMM"
-"image": "3-Mechanics/CLI/bestiary/celestial/token/giant-elk-xmm.webp"
+"image": "/3-Mechanics/CLI/bestiary/celestial/token/giant-elk-xmm.webp"
 ```
 ^statblock